squeletec/dsl-hell/README.md

 Note extra spaces making the Java statement look a bit like a sentence with placeholders.

+### 6. Combination with other DSL constructs

+Fluent DSL generated using this tool doesn't support to incorporate fluent builders or other extensions to it.
+However it is possible to combine it with other DSL constructs.

+#### 6.1 Fluent builders

+#### 6.2 Validators

 ## Usefull links

 https://github.com/c0stra/fluent-api-end-check - Compile time check of DSL sentence completeness.